 An important issue is what information is needed to develop a model and where it can be found.
-The example of preparing cup noodles has been chosen because it describes an activity that most people either have sufficient knowledge about or easily can imagine doing.
+The example of preparing cup noodles has been chosen because it describes an activity where most people either have sufficient knowledge about what to do or easily can imagine what should be done.
 But that cannot be assumed to be the case for a FRAM model of a "real" activity.
 In these cases information must come from extensive formal or informal knowledge and experiences with the activity.
 (See Appendix A for a summary guidance on how to do so.)
 In many cases the analysis team includes people who have at least part of that experience; in other cases the identification and elicitation / recording of that requires supplementary work such as interviews, site visits, case studies, etc.